amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and show an integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=oref_alert)

 There are 3 configuration fields:
-1. **Selected areas**: list of areas to monitor.
-It's also possible to select a district (מחוז) and all-areas (כל האזורים) for cities with sub-areas.
+1. **Selected area**: by default the integration finds the area based on HA's home location.
+There is no need to change this default.
+Note: it's highly discouraged to select more than a single area. `event.oref_alert` doesn't support more than a single area, and will not be created when choosing multiple areas.
+It's possible to create additional `event` entities by creating additional sensors (check below for more information).
+However, `event` entities are created only when a single area is selected.
-2. **Active duration of an alert**: this is the alert's active time period (in minutes).
+2. **Active duration of an alert**: this field doesn't impact `event.oref_alert` but it's used by other entities as explained below.
+It's the alert's active time period (in minutes).
 The default is 10 minutes.
 3. **Add 'All Alerts' attributes**: when it's off (the default) the attributes `Country alerts` and `Selected areas alerts` are not added to the binary sensors.
 These attributes hold the list of all alerts over the last 24-hours which can be long and cause performance issues on weaker systems.
 Both attributes are not used often and are not part of any example below.

 <kbd><img src="https://github.com/user-attachments/assets/960168bd-d7ad-47f6-88e7-26d216f705a9" width="400"></kbd>

-## All Areas Sensor

-`binary_sensor.oref_alert_all_areas` is an additional sensor monitoring any active alert in the country.
-The sensor is `on` when there is one or more active alerts in Israel.
+## Record's Attribute

+`event.oref_alert` has `record` attribute which holds additional information about the message.
+This record has the following fields:
+1. `alertDate`: e.g. `2025-06-30 15:00:00` (Israel timezone).
+2. `title`: e.g. `ירי רקטות וטילים`.
+Always in Hebrew.
+3. `data`: a single area name, e.g. `תל אביב - מרכז העיר`.
+4. `category`: an integer of the category as listed [here](https://www.oref.org.il/alerts/alertCategories.json).
+Categories 14 and 13 are used for `pre-alert` and `end`, respectively.
+5. `channel`: the receiving channel.
+Below is the ordered list of options.
+When the same alert is coming on multiple channels, only the higher channel will be used.
+The fields of the messages are normalized and have the same format regardless of the channel.
+    1. `website-history`: the history file of the official website.
+    2. `website`: the real-time file of the official website.
+    3. `mobile`: the mobile notification channel of the official app.
+    4. `tzevaadom`: the notification channel of [tzevaadom.co.il](https://www.tzevaadom.co.il/).
+    5. `synthetic`: synthetic alert for testing purposes generated via the [synthetic-alert action](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.synthetic_alert).

 ## Additional Sensors

-It's possible to create additional sensors using the action `oref_alert.add_sensor`.
+It's possible to create additional entities using the action `oref_alert.add_sensor`.
 The action can be accessed via this My button:

 [![Open your Home Assistant instance and show your action developer tools with a specific action selected.](https://my.home-assistant.io/badges/developer_call_service.svg)](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.add_sensor)

-The selected areas of an additional sensor can be different (non overlapping) than the primary sensor.
+The selected areas of an additional sensor can be different (non overlapping) than the primary entity.

 The action `oref_alert.remove_sensor` can be used for deleting an additional sensor.
 The action can be accessed via this My button: